By way of introduction, I thought I would answer some of the questions I’m often asked while guiding…

 So you’re into wildlife as well.
 Do you have a favourite animal?

 I studied octopus behaviour at university and still think they are one of the coolest animals going.
 When I’m out with guests in the Highlands I always find encounters with birds of prey and otters exciting.
 And when I find myself near or on the sea, I’m always keeping an eye out for whales and dolphins!

 How long have you been doing this type of work?

-I’ve been guiding and instructing in the Scottish Highlands since 1998.
+I’ve been guiding and instructing in the Scottish Highlands and abroad since 1998.
 I worked as an outdoor instructor for Abernethy adventure centres.
 Then as a ranger for Explore Abernethy, here in the Cairngorms National Park.
 I then moved onto the RSPB’s Caperwatch and Operation Osprey interpretation programmes, based at the world famous Loch Garten reserve.
 And for about fifteen years, I have instructed in the Cairngorm Mountain Snow School.
 I’ve also been a veterinary nurse, ski tech, waiter, climbing wall builder, artist and signmaker.
 In the winter of 2011/12 I set up Arc Guiding in response to requests for private guiding.
 I continue to work in a freelance capacity for some of the best nature-based tourism companies in the UK.

 What else do you do apart from outdoor stuff?